rhomobile/rhomobile-docs/eb/en/edge/api/keycapture.md

 In Internet Explorer the F5 key is used to refresh the current page.
 It is not recommended to rely on this functionality on Windows Mobile and it is not supported.

 ###Accelerator Keys
 The following keys will be affected by the 'AccelerateKeys' tag, see the Key Capture Overview for a more detailed explanation of Accelerator Keys.
-Accelerator Keys are only applicable when RhoElements is run with the Internet Explorer engine on a Windows CE device.
+Accelerator Keys are only applicable when the Enterprise Browser is run with the Internet Explorer engine on a Windows CE device.

 Key           Code    Usual Behavior               Special behavior in Internet Explorer